francoism90/asus-router/README.md

 reboot
 ```

-2. Create/update the required `/jffs/scripts` files, see [given example](https://github.com/francoism90/asus-router/tree/main/jffs/scripts) for details.
+1. Create/update the required `/jffs/scripts` files, see [given example](https://github.com/francoism90/asus-router/tree/main/jffs/scripts) for details.

-3. Update your device `nvram` overwrites into the `/jffs/scripts/wlupdate` file.
+1. Update your device `nvram` overwrites into the `/jffs/scripts/wlupdate` file (uncomment lines starting with `#`).

+1. Update `/jffs/scripts/wlboost` if you want to force more channel steering (uncomment lines starting with `#`).

-4. Make sure scripts are executable:
+1. Make sure scripts are executable:

 ```bash
 chmod a+rx /jffs/scripts/*
 ```

-5. Apply nvram overwrites:
+1. Apply nvram overwrites, and register the cronjob:

 ```bash
 /jffs/scripts/wlupdate
 ```

-If the overrules work, you can make them persistent on reboots:
+1. If the overrules work, you can make them persistent on reboots:

 ```bash
 nvram commit